kamilazdybal/POD-DMD-decompositions/README.md

+# POD and DMD decomposition of numerical and experimental data

-# Short Training Programme at the von Karman Institute for Fluid Dynamics
+## Short Training Programme at the von Karman Institute for Fluid Dynamics

 In the summer of 2016 I've spent the two most wonderful months of my life as a stagiaire at the *von Karman Institute for Fluid Dynamics* in Belgium.

-I was studying two data decomposition methods: **POD** (Proper Orthogonal Decomposition) and **DMD** (Dynamic Mode Decomposition) applied to numerical or experimental data for fluid flows.
+I was studying two data decomposition methods: **POD** (*Proper Orthogonal Decomposition*) and **DMD** (*Dynamic Mode Decomposition*) applied to numerical or experimental data for fluid flows.
 I developed Matlab GUI for performing data decomposition.

-The supervisor of my work was Miguel Alfonso Mendez.
+The supervisor of my work was Miguel A. MENDEZ.

 ## Repository